rise-lab-skku/Mobile_System_Control_ROS2/README.md

 ## Set CARLA API
 1. Check the directory of Python API in CARLA simulator
 2. Add PYTHONPATH in ~/.bashrc or ~/.zshrc

+    The following is just an example.
+Make sure to modify the path according to your own CARLA PythonAPI location.

 * bash
     ```sh
     echo "PYTHONPATH=$PYTHONPATH:~/Downloads/CARLA_package/CARLA/PythonAPI/carla/dist/carla-0.9.15-py3.8-linux-x86_64.egg:~/Downloads/CARLA_package/CARLA/PythonAPI/carla/" >> ~/.bashrc